-Check fastener requirement for your location (i.e. salt water proximity or not.)
-Nails must be stainless steel Type 316 in locations within fifteen (15) miles of salt water.
-For locations outside the salt water zone - nails must be stainless steel, Type 304, Type 316, or hot-dipped galvanized with a coating weight of ASTM A 153 Class D (1.0 oz/ft2).
+Check fastener requirement for your location (i.e. salt water proximity or not).
+Nails must be stainless steel Type 316 in locations within fifteen (15) miles of salt water and with treated wood.
+For locations outside the salt water zone - nails must be stainless steel, Type 304, Type 316 or hot-dipped galvanized after manufacture with a coating weight of ASTM A 153 Class D (1.0 oz/ft).

 Cedar needs to breathe.
-If spray foam or foam boards are required to be applied to the bottom of the solid plywood sheathing (not spaced sheathing), it is strongly recommended to consult a building envelope specialist for potential issues of condensation and ultimate biodegradation of the solid plywood sheathing.
+If spray foam or foam boards are required to be applied to the bottom of the solid plywood sheathing (not spaced sheathing), it is strongly recommended to consult a building envelope specialist for potential issues of condensation and ultimate biodegradation of the solid plywood sheathing